Joe’s Weather Blog: Overnight severe risks develop (TUE-5/17)

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

-So far so good on radar this morning…as I start the blog off.
-Yesterday I was showing you on the air a series of unorganized clusters of storms out towards the western Plains…expecting most to sort of split around the region…that is what happened.
+So far so good on radar this morning as I start the blog off.
+Yesterday I was showing you on the air a series of unorganized clusters of storms out towards the western Plains expecting most to sort of split around the region.
+That’s what happened.

 Overall the better lift comes later tonight.